Is CBD legal in the UK?

 What is CBD oil good for?

-CBD oil is well known as a good natural remedy to help maintain health and wellbeing.
-It also has been associated with providing relief for anxiety, pain, depression although these are pending medical studies.
+CBD oil is well known as a good natural product that can help to maintain general health and wellbeing.

 How many drops of CBD oil should I take?